Statelessness: Kuwait

-Kuwait has the largest number of stateless people in the entire region.
+Kuwait has the largest stateless population in the entire region.
+In 2024, Kuwait revoked the citizenship of 42,000 people in just six months.
 Most stateless Bedoon of Kuwait belong to the northern tribes, especially the Al-Muntafiq tribal confederation.
 A minority of stateless Bedoon in Kuwait belong to the 'Ajam community.

 Under the terms of the Kuwait Nationality Law 15/1959, all the Bedoon in Kuwait are eligible for Kuwaiti nationality by naturalization.
 In practice, it is widely believed that Sunnis of Persian descent or tribal Saudis can readily achieve Kuwaiti naturalization whilst Bedoon of Iraqi tribal ancestry cannot.
 As a result, many Bedoon in Kuwait feel pressured to hide their background.

 From 1965 until 1985, the Bedoon were treated as Kuwaiti citizens and guaranteed citizenship: they had free access to education, health care and all the other privileges of citizenship.
 The stateless Bedoon constituted 80-90% of the Kuwaiti Army in the 1970s and 1980s until the Gulf War.

 In 1985 at the height of the Iran–Iraq War, the Bedoon were reclassified as "illegal residents" and denied Kuwaiti citizenship and its accompanying privileges.
 The Iran–Iraq War threatened Kuwait's internal stability and the authorities feared the sectarian background of the stateless Bedoon.
 The Bedoon issue in Kuwait "overlaps with historic sensitivities about Iraqi influence inside Kuwait", with many of those denied Kuwaiti nationality being believed to have originated from Iraq.

 In 1985, the then emir, Jaber Al-Ahmad Al-Sabah, escaped an assassination attempt.
 After the assassination attempt, the government changed the Bedoon's status from that of legal residents to illegal residents.
 By 1986, the Bedoon were fully excluded from the same social and economic rights as Kuwaiti citizens.